guysbryant/tamperMonkeyScripts/README.md

 If you want to use any of my scripts you will need to install tampermonkey from here: https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en

-## Click on the tampermonkey icon in your browser toolbar and the Dasboard form the drop down
+## Click on the tampermonkey icon in your browser toolbar and the Dasboard from the drop down
 ![tampermonkey icon](/howToPics/SelectTamperMonkeyDashboard.jpg?raw=true "tampermonkey icon")

 ## Click the plus sign to add a new script